 In addition to the accounts being reported at Trustee level the FRAR committee meets 3 times per annum to examine the finances in more depth.
 Prior to the committee meeting the Chair of Finance meets with the CFO so that sufficient oversight of the finances is met.
-The CFO also meets with each Local Governing Body finance representative to discuss the accounts in detail at school level.
+The CFO also provides with each Local Governing Body with a set of monthly management accounts at school level.